bazelbuild/bazel/site/docs/tutorial/cpp.md

 {% endhighlight %}

 Note that `visibility = ["//main:__pkg__"]` indicates `hello-greet` is visible from `main/BUILD`.
-Then we'd create following `main/BUILD` file:
+Then we'd create the following `main/BUILD` file:

 {% highlight python %}
 cc_library(